 Instructions

-- Prep gammon to roast: Remove the net (it there is one) and the skin (rind).
+- Prep gammon to roast: Remove the net and the skin (rind).
 If you slide your finger under the rind you should be able to gently remove the skin.
 Try to leave as much fat as possible on the gammon.
-Use a small sharp knife to make diamond shapes into the fat, cutting the fat and not the meat.
+Score the fat: Use a sharp knife to make diamond shapes into the fat, cutting the fat and not the meat.
 The gammon at this point is cooked so the knife should be doing the work for you, no effort involved.
 Insert the cloves if using any into the diamond shapes.

 - Preheat the oven to 190°C/374°F